ziadahmed123/DataBase/README.md

 ### foreign key
 is a column or group of columns in a relational database table that provides a link between data in two tables. it is a primary key in anather table .

+### Normalization
+Normalization is a database design technique that reduces data redundancy and eliminates undesirable characteristics like Insertion, Update and Deletion Anomalies.
+Normalization rules divides larger tables into smaller tables and links them using relationships.
+The purpose of Normalisation in SQL is to eliminate redundant (repetitive) data and ensure data is stored logically.

+Here is a list of Normal Forms in SQL:

+1NF (First Normal Form)
+2NF (Second Normal Form)
+3NF (Third Normal Form)
+BCNF (Boyce-Codd Normal Form)
+4NF (Fourth Normal Form)
+5NF (Fifth Normal Form)
+6NF (Sixth Normal Form)